tomkelly111/Snap-Call-Coaching/README.md

 ### Goal
 The goal of the website is to sell online poker coaching courses to all level of players.
-Courses range from absolute beginner right through to aspiring proffessionals.
+Courses range from absolute beginner right through to aspiring professionals.
 Price ranges for the courses reflect the level of expertise covered.
 The courses are structured so that as a user completes the beginners course they will then have the expertise to undertake the intermediate course etc. It is hoped that user will enjoy and benefit from the course and so be encouraged to purchase more advanced courses over time.
 Contents of courses are also set out so that more advanced players can skip beginner courses and start at whichever course suits their abilities.

 #### Business Plan
 The site follows a Business to Consumer model.
 All of its services/products are online.
 The site sells online courses for a once off payment and some of the more advanced courses include one-on-one coaching sessions as part of the package.